thisiserico/preferences/code-semantics/types/README.md

 # Semantic types

 This is one of those that leads to confusion when seen at first.
-Types are becoming more and more popular, but often times I've seen how the only use we give them is to avoid castings and the like.
+Types are becoming more and more popular, but often times I've seen how the only use we give to them is to avoid castings and the like.
 I personally like to use types to hide implementation details on my internals as well, which is a not so extended practice in `go`.
 But overall, if something, their key benefit is that they provide specific semantics to our domain logic.